-In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-07, Accounting Standards Codification ("ASC") Topic 280, Segment Reporting: Improvements to Reportable Segment Disclosures, which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
+In November 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2023-07, Accounting Standards Codification (ASC) Topic 280, Segment Reporting: Improvements to Reportable Segment Disclosures, which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
 The ASU also requires public entities with a single reportable segment to provide all segment disclosures under ASC 280, including the new disclosures under the ASU.
 Annual disclosures are required for fiscal years beginning after December 15, 2023 and for interim disclosures within fiscal years beginning after December 15, 2024.
-Retrospective application is required.
-The Company adopted the standard for the year ended December 31, 2024.
-The impact of the adoption of the amendments in this update was not material to the Company's financial position and results of operations, as the requirements impact only segment reporting disclosures in the Company's notes to financial statements.
+Retrospective application is required and early adoption is permitted.
+The Company is currently evaluating the impact that the updated standard will have on its financial statement disclosures.

 In December 2023, the FASB issued ASU 2023-09, ASC Topic 740, Income Taxes: Improvements to Income Tax Disclosures, which requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating ASU 2023-09 and does not expect it to have a material effect on its financial statement disclosures.
+The Company is currently evaluating the impact that the updated standard will have on its financial statement disclosures.